onkelbeh/HomeAssistantRepository/README.md

 Once this was a fork of `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.

 ## Nearly all Home Assistant Components are now included
 Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the *most accurate* integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.
-I will expand/continue my tests during winter holidays, and do some more cleanups.
-Perhaps Gentoo's Python guys either will bring some more code to 3.7.
+I will expand/continue my tests and do some more cleanups.
+Gentoo's Python guys either will bring some more code to 3.7 soon.

 ## Authors welcome
 If you are author of an integration / component or other stuff related to Home Assistant and you want your stuff added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi `sdist` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 And make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).